jkristell/nucleo-f401re/README.md

 ## Support package for the [Nucleo-f401re](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) board.

+### TODO:
+ - Cleanup examples
+ - rename branch to 0.2.1
+ - check openocd.cfg

 ### How to use the examples:

 1. Clone this repository

-2. Start openocd and connect to the target.
+2. Start openocd

  ```
- openocd -f discovery.cfg
+ openocd
  ```

-3. And then run the examples from another terminal.
+3. In another terminal, run your example of choice

  ```
  cargo run --example gpio_hal_blinky